Stamp Paper Scam (Telgi Scam 2003)

 Introduction

 The Stamp Paper Scam or The Telgi Scam of 2003, is another scam that revealed the fragile nature of the Indian economy.
-The ramification of Telgi Scam spreaded in 18 states of India and the scam was estimated worth Rs.
+The Telgi Scam spread across 18 states of India, and authorities estimated its worth to be around Rs.
 20,000 crore.
 This scam was a big blow to the police system, politicians, regulatory bodies and bureaucrats.
 This stamp paper scam is another biggest national scam after the Scam of 1992 (Harshad Mehta Scam).

 Mastermind Abdul Karim Telgi

 Telgi was a convicted Indian counterfeiter who printed counterfeit stamp paper.
-The multi-crore phony stamp paper case, which was made public in 2004, is claimed to revolve around him.
-He was convicted in 2018.
-The details of how one man managed to scam the Indian officials and public through stamp papers will be discussed in detail, below.
+The multi-crore phony stamp paper case, which came to light in 2004, is said to center around him.
+He faced conviction in 2018.

 Beginning of the Scam

 After returning from Saudi Arabia, Telgi started a travel agency named Arabian Metro Travels at New Marine Lines as a corporation to export labor to Saudi Arabia.
 Telgi started the counterfeiting business and focused on phony passports.
-He also used to make a variety of fictitious documents that would allow workers to pass through airport security without incident even if their passports were stamped with an ECR (emigration check required) or had other problems that may cause concern for immigration officers.
-In the language of labor exporters, this activity was referred to as “pushing.”
+He also created fake documents that allowed workers to navigate airport security seamlessly, even if their passports had issues like ECR (emigration check required) stamps or other concerns for immigration officers.
+Labor exporters termed this activity “pushing” in their language.

-With his contacts in Saudi Arabia, Tengi was strongly involved in illegal boarding of labor to Saudi Arabia by counterfeiting passports and other documents.
+Utilizing his connections in Saudi Arabia, Tengi actively participated in the unlawful transportation of labor to the country through the forgery of passports and other documents.
 His first run-in with the police came in 1991 when the Mumbai Police detained the man – now identified as Karim Lala – on forgery and cheating allegations.

 Alliance with Ratan Soni